Chromolaena odorata: History of introduction

-In the nineteenth century Chromolaena odorata escaped from the botanical gardens at Dacca (India), Java (Indonesia) and Peradeniya (Sri Lanka).
+In the nineteenth century Chromolaena odorata escaped from the botanical gardens at Dacca (Bangladesh), Java (Indonesia) and Peradeniya (Sri Lanka).
 In Western Africa the plant was accidentally introduced with forestry seeds.
 It was introduced as an ornamental in Southern Africa, and was introduced to Ivory Coast in 1952 to control Imperata grasses.
 It was first found in Queensland, Australia in 1994 and was perhaps introduced with foreign pasture seeds.
-Chromolaena odorata, also known as “devil weed,” was found on the east side of the Big Island (Hawai'i) earlier in 2021, the Hawaii Tribune-Herald reported on September 28, 2021.
+Chromolaena odorata was found on the eastern portion of the Big Island of Hawai'i in 2021.